AllStarLink/ASL3-Manual/docs/allmon3/config.md

     48496 = VHF VOTER System
 ```

-### menu.ini
+### `menu.ini`
-If this file is present in the api/ subdirectory of Allmon3's web interface
-and named `menu.ini`, this file will override the default behavior of the
-web interface simply listing the configured nodes in the left navbar.
+If this file is present in the `api/` subdirectory of Allmon3's web interface and named `menu.ini`, this file will override the default behavior of the web interface simply listing the configured nodes in the left navbar.

-If this file is not present, all nodes in allmon3.ini/allmon3.ini.php
-will display singly in configured order.
+If this file is not present, all nodes in `allmon3.ini/allmon3.ini.php` will display singly in configured order.

-NOTE: Not listing a node in the menu WILL NOT cause the node to go
-un-polled if it is already configured in allmon3.ini.
-This allows
-the system administrator to have "hidden" nodes.
-If you want to completely
-stop polling an Asterisk/ASL node, the node must be removed from allmon3.ini.
+**NOTE:** Not listing a node in the menu **WILL NOT** cause the node to go un-polled if it is already configured in `allmon3.ini`.
+This allows the system administrator to have "hidden" nodes.
+If you want to completely stop polling an Asterisk/ASL node, the node must be removed from `allmon3.ini`.

 The format for this file is as follows: